ohmtech-rdi/eurorack-blocks/README.md

    under [SIL Open Font License](./include/erb/vcvrack/design/indie-flower/OFL.txt),
 - The [Arpeggio project](https://github.com/textX/Arpeggio), under the [MIT License](https://textx.github.io/Arpeggio/stable/about/license/),
 - The [Custom panel artwork](https://svgsilh.com/image/1532531.html), under the [Creative Commons CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).
+- The Ohm Force Frohmager, under its proprietary license.

 Some files that get installed in `build-system/toolchain` during `erbb setup` are not part of this repository, but redistributed during the installation phase, with the following licenses: